turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 In your group of 4, use the post-it notes you wrote commands on earlier, as well as the chart paper and marker on your table to create a visual diagram of all of the steps in the workflow we've been following.

 Things to consider:
-What steps repeat?
+What steps repeat? - what shape of diagram could be used to show that?
-What steps won't?
+What steps won't? - should these be separate from the ones that do?
-If there are commands used in both of the above, feel free to add another post-it Add any intermittent information that you think is useful
+If there are commands used in both of the above, feel free to add another post-it for that duplicate command Add any intermittent information that you think is useful

 ### Next steps